 Thou moral, spiritual fountain—affection’s source—thou reservoir,

-I and my soul mounting to thee, to range in range of thee,
+I and my soul mounting to Thee, to range in range of Thee, commune with Thee,

 O pensive soul of me—O thirst unsatisfied—waitest not there,